A Message from Burlington Hydro’s President and CEO

 - Ontario Electricity Support Program (OESP)–If you are in a lower-income household, you may qualify for a reduction on your electricity bill: https://ontarioelectricitysupport.ca/

-On June 1st the Ontario Government introduced a fixed electricity price known as the ‘COVID-19 Recovery Rate’ for all Regulated Rate Plan (RPP) time-of-use customers. .
-The fixed recovery rate of 12.8 cents/kWh applies 24 hours a day, 7 days a week, and remains in effect from June 1 to October 31, 2020.
+On January 1st the Ontario Government introduced a fixed electricity price of 8.5 cents kWh for all Time-of-Use (TOU) and Tiered customers.
+The fixed rate applies 24 hours a day, 7 days a week, and remains in effect from January 28.

 And lastly, we are continuing to ask the public to limit interaction with our Operations Technicians in the field and to maintain a safe social distance (2 metres) from them as they undertake their work.
 I’d also like to remind customers that our office at 1340 Brant Street remains closed to the public.
 However, we are still here to assist you.
 We ask our customers to please call our Customer Service Centre at (905) 332-1851 with any questions or needs they might have.